Efrack09/Git-cheatsheet/Chapter2and3.md

 _git branch testing_: This will create a new pointer pointing to the same confirmation where you are currently

-_git checkout testing_:This moves the HEAD pointer to the testing branch.
+_git checkout testing_: This moves the HEAD pointer to the testing branch.

 Basic Branching and Merging
 =========================================================